davemackintosh/dav3.co/posts/fast-text-searching-in-javascript.md

 ### Time to search

 We're going to search our body now and get the indexes of each occurance of our boundary.
-We'll then use this to split our body up into fields.
+This information is what we need to slice up our body `Buffer` into it's separate fields for further parsing.

 ```typescript
 function search(text: Buffer, pattern: string, badCharShift: Buffer) {